 The bridges over the Chemung River here have all been considerably damaged.
-The Main Street Bridge has a big tree run through the floor, and has also suffered other contusions The Railroad Bridge is seriously damaged, so much so that trains only pass upon one track, the other side being considered dangerous .-The Lake Street Bridge has suffered severely.
+The Main Street Bridge has a big tree run through the floor, and has also suffered other contusions his earthly home surrounded with so many endean The Railroad Bridge is seriously damaged, so much so that trains only pass upon one track, the other side being considered dangerous .-The Lake Street Bridge has suffered severely. and has settled away several inches.

-The track of the Young Men's Agricultural Course, about a mile above the village, is probably destroyed.
-The fences and stands were all carried off, and the course itself not less than four feet under water.
+The track of the Young Men's Agricultural ourse, about a mile above the village, is probably destroyed.
+The fences and stands ere all carried off, and the course itself not ess than four feet under water.
 The extent of the damage cannot be told at present.

-At Horseheads, the damage done by New ton Creek is very great.
-We hear that the Crooked Lake Canal has been nearly swept away, and so greatly damaged, that navigation for the season is at an end.
+At Horseheads, the damage done by Newon Creek is very great.
+We hear that the Crooked Lake Canal has been nearly swept was confident that the latter could hold out, away, and so greatly damaged, that navigation for the season is at an end.

-We are glad to learn that the Chemung Canal has suffered but little damage, and that navigation will not be interrupted.-Elmira
+We are glad to learn that the Chemung Canal has suffered but little damage, and that ing and weeping were unknown. navigation will not be interrupted .- Elmira

-THE MORMON ATTACK ON THE GOVERNMENT who are to join him at some point in the Gulf Thanks-Washington, Nov.
-14.-Despatches of Mexico.
-Walker appeared in the United States District Court in the morning, and gave this afternoon.
-They say: The Mormons have opened the ball by burning three supply trains-two on Green river, and one on the and in the afternoon he embarked in the Mo- Big.
-Sandy-the centre trains-consisting in all of seventy eight wagons.
+THE MORMON ATTACK ON THE GOVERNMENT TRAINS-Washington, Nov.
+14 .- Despatches of Mexico.
+Walker appeared in the United corroborative of Judge Echol's were received this afternoon.
+They say : The Mormons have opened the ball by burning three supply trains-two on Green river, and one on the Big Sandy-the centre trains-consisting in all of seventy eight wagons.

-There was a counsel among the officers, and t was determined, after hearing the opinions of all the guides in relation to the country, to go round by Soda Springs, where the road forks for Oregon and California, and enter the Salt Lake valley through an extensive valley where the snow [will not be an impediment This determination, the expressman says, was approved of by Col. Johnston, who told him to say to everybody " that he intended to Win ter in the valley or not at all."
+There was a counsel among the officers, and was determined, after hearing the opinions of all the guides in relation to the country, to go round by Soda Springs, where the road Salt Lake valley through an extensive valley where the snow will not be an impediment This determination, the expressman says, was approved of by Col. Johnston, who told him to say to everybody "that he intended to Winter in the valley or not at all."